 If I could travel . . . to somewhere else in time . . .
 I would like to go back . . . to 1843 in Texas . . . where General Sam Houston (President of the Republic of Texas) is said to oppose opening negotations on statehood at this time . . .

 - IF John M. Sharp is still alive, he and Mahala Lee Roberts have been married about 5 years, and have two children -- Samuel Houston Sharp (about 4 years of age), and 2-year-old Margaret A Sharp -- and they are presumably living in San Augustine County.
-I want to know John's birth information -- when and where was he born, and who were his parents.
+I want to know John's birth information -- when and where was he born, and who are his parents.
 He disappears before 1846 . . . and I have not been able to connect him to ANY of the Sharps living around San Augustine during that time period . . .

 - And meanwhile . . . in Liberty County . . .
 4-year-old Sam's future wife, Nellie, is born on the 24th day of May in 1843.
 She is given the name Mary Alexandrien Lemaire.
 I want to know if her father is indeed the Alexander Lemaire who was the consular agent of France at Liberty in 1843, and who "embarked at Galveston on the brig Amanda for France to look after his affairs" . . . and who "sailed in the brig Amanda in March 1843, and with his vessel was never heard from" . . . and of whom it is written that . . .

 Upon the death of LEMAIRE, the French consul of the town of Liberty, Cramayel chose not to replace him, declaring: "Liberty is only a hamlet in the interior of a region that has no direct commerce with foreign countries.
 In the surrounding area there are only about thirty French residents, widely scattered, & living in a situation close to destitution." . . .